blosavio/readmoi/README.md

 &nbsp;            :section-href &quot;super&quot;]}</code></pre>
       <p>
         Notice that the <code>:section-href</code> value in the options map matches the hiccup <span class="small-caps">html</span> element&apos;s id attribute.
-That matching allows the navigation link at the top of the ReadMe to correctly link to the proper section somewhere later in the ReadMe.
+That matching allows the navigation link at the top of the ReadMe to correctly anchor to the proper section somewhere later in the ReadMe.
       </p>
       <p>
-        After running <code>generate-all</code>, that combination of hiccup/html and options would be rendered in the final ReadMe like this.
+        After running <code>-main</code>, that combination of hiccup/html and options would be rendered in the final ReadMe like this.
       </p>
       <blockquote>
         <h4 id="super">